Angel Biscuits

 A biscuit split open and spread with jam.

-• Dough too sticky: Add a tiny amount (no more than 1 tablespoon at a time) of additional flour while kneading.
+• Dough is too sticky.
+Add a tiny amount (no more than 1 tablespoon at a time) of additional flour while kneading.

-• Biscuits not rising: Make sure the yeast is fresh, and let the dough rise longer if needed.
+• Biscuits aren’t rising.
+Make sure the yeast, baking powder, and baking soda are fresh.
+Let the dough rise longer if needed.

-• Biscuits too dense: Be gentle when handling the dough, and don’t overmix the ingredients.
+• Biscuits are dense.
+Be gentle when handling the dough, and don’t overmix the ingredients.

 • Cheesy Angel Biscuits: Mix in grated cheddar or Parmesan cheese.

-• Herb-Infused: Add chopped fresh herbs like rosemary or chives.
+• Herb-Infused: Add chopped fresh herbs, such as rosemary or chives.

-• Sweet Delights: Use the dough to make sweet pull-apart rolls sprinkled with cinnamon and sugar.
+• Sweet Option: Use the dough to make sweet pull-apart rolls sprinkled with cinnamon and sugar.

 To keep the biscuits fresh, store any leftovers in an airtight container or resealable bag.
 They’ll keep for 2 to 3 days at room temperature.